KTH/kursinfo-admin-web/README.md

 ## Use 🐳

-`API_URI` in `docker-compose.yml` is configured for a local kursinfo-api, and might as well be changed to kursinfo-api in ref.
+`KURSINFO_API_URI` in `docker-compose.yml` is configured for a local kursinfo-api, and might as well be changed to kursinfo-api in ref.

 ```sh
 docker-compose up